-1. Impact: The Project area was assessed for on-site hazardous conditions, and this assessment concluded that there is no evidence of any recognized hazardous conditions that may have a significant adverse effect on the development of the Project.
+The Project area was assessed for on-site hazardous conditions, and this assessment concluded that there is no evidence of any recognized hazardous conditions that may have a significant adverse effect on the development of the Project.
 There are three agency-listed contaminated sites within approximately one mile of the Project.
 These include the Sacramento County Boys Ranch (a juvenile correction facility within 1,000 feet of the eastern Project boundary), Aerojet (located just over a mile to the northwest), and the Kiefer Landfill (located approximately 2,000 feet to the south).
 The Boys Ranch hazardous condition was remediated and the case closed.
 Aerojet remediation activities are ongoing.
-Contaminated soils from Aerojet would not affect the Project, as these are off-site, while the groundwater contamination plumes are migrating away from the Project area.
-Groundwater contamination at Kiefer Landfill is likewise migrating away from the Project.
+Contaminated soils from Aerojet would not affect the Project, as these are off-site, while the groundwater contamination plumes are migrating away from the Project.
 The Project will also be using public water provided through the Sacramento County Water Agency, not groundwater.
 Landfill gas migration from Kiefer Landfill also appears not to affect the site, but a mitigation measure is nonetheless included for the small portion of the site outside of the Urban Services Boundary that is within the 2,000 foot buffer established around the Kiefer Landfill.
 (Potentially Significant)

-Finding: Changes or alterations have been required in, or incorporated into, the Project which avoid the potentially significant environmental effects of hazardous materials on the Project area from landfill gas generated by buried waste at the Kiefer Landfill.
-Those measures require any structure within the Project area that is within 1,000 feet of buried waste at Kiefer Landfill to be continuously monitored for the landfill gas and designed and constructed to prevent landfill gas accumulation within the structure in order to prevent adverse impacts from the landfill gas.
+Finding: Changes or alterations have been required in, or incorporated into, the Project that avoid the potentially significant environmental effects of hazardous materials on the Project area from landfill gas generated by buried waste at the Kiefer Landfill.
+Those measures require any structure within the Project area that is within 1,000 feet of buried waste at Kiefer Landfill to be continuously monitored for the landfill gas and designed and constructed to prevent landfill gas.
+LAFCo has been presented with no evidence to contradict its conclusion in this regard.